tastytea/seriespl/README.md

  * PowerWatch (no ssl)
  * CloudTime (no ssl)

-The only output format is raw at the moment.
+The only output format is raw (aka simple M3U) at the moment.

 ## Overview
     usage: seriespl [-h] [-i]|[-p stream providers] [-e episode range] URL